-Trust is an indispensable commodity.
+Trust is an indispensable commodity for Shopify store owners.

-Don’t take it for granted.
+Please don’t take it for granted.
 Use it to build and grow.

 “When we trust, we give people and organizations power over us.
 Often, we take this trust for granted and don’t even realize we are trusting.”